Dan149/Tom-assistant/README.md

 # Tom-assistant
-Tom assistant is a python assistant created in python, with simples functions for a daily use.
+Tom assistant is a python assistant created in python, with simples functions for a daily and scientific use.

-At the moment, the assistant is no-IA, if you are good in IA programming, please help us to create one for Tom :)
+At the moment, the assistant is no-AI, if you are good in AI programming, please help us to create one for Tom :)